-The Board maintains a reputation for high standards of business conduct and endeavours to act fairly as between members of the Company by acting with integrity and establishing trust as referred to in the Company's values outlined on page 21.
-Additionally, the Company complies with the Principles and Provisions of the AIC Code as detailed on page 47.
+The Board maintains a reputation for high standards of business conduct and endeavours to act fairly as between members of the Company by acting with integrity and establishing trust as referred to in the Company's values outlined above.
+Additionally, the Company complies with the Principles and Provisions of the AIC Code as detailed below.